Ouranosinc/cowbird/docs/configuration.rst

 We could match ``seg1/seg2`` with the first token, and ``seg3`` with the second token, we could also match ``seg1`` with the first token, and ``seg2/seg3`` with the second token, etc.

+In addition of using the name of the segment it is possible to use instead a key found in `Magpie`_ resource schema with the :key:`field`.
+This is useful when we want to be able to have a different mapping between resources.
+A regular expression :key:`regex` may be used to extract the desired information from the ``nametype_path``.
+This will override the default behaviour of matching each segment with other segment and will instead use what is extracted from the segment and prioritize the longest match.
+When used in the target, the :key:`regex` extracts each resource in the segment with the same type.

-The variables and tokens are useful to know the type of any segments that doesn't have a fixed name.
+The variables, tokens and regex are useful to know the type of any segments that doesn't have a fixed name.

 .. _permissions_mapping: